 I’d like to learn more about organic skin care and makeup.

-Reactions to my Gray Hair:
+Reactions to my 1 Year Gray Hair Journey:

 I’ve only had a couple of negative reactions since I started – one from a